talflon/buscaluso-bench/README.md

 bench_file = <path>
 ```

 The rules and dictionary files are required, and are passed to Buscaluso.

+The machine identifier is required, and is a simple string to identify which machine it was run on.

 The benchmark file is also required, and has the following format:

 ### Benchmark file format